Subscribe to Design Weekly e-News

 “When we look up, and we don’t see as many women in the field that we aspire to be, it resonates,” says Ramona Adlakha.
 “That’s something that drove us to start this group.”

-Adlakha, along with classmates Ramune Bartuskaite, Rose Deng, Kirin Kennedy, and Mary Swysgood, built PWIA—with mentorship from Trubiano—from the ground up.
+Adlakha, along with classmates Ramune Bartuskaite, Rose Deng, Kirin Kennedy, and Mary Swysgood, built PWID—with mentorship from Trubiano—from the ground up.

 They recall an early meeting with Dean Fritz Steiner, where they asked for initial departmental funding.
 It just so happened to be the day after the last U.S. presidential election.

-Adlakha and Bartuskaite graduated with their master’s degrees in architecture from Weitzman last May, and have successfully passed the torch for PWIA to a new group of student leaders.
+Adlakha and Bartuskaite graduated with their master’s degrees in architecture from the University of Pennsylvania Stuart Weitzman School of Design last May, and have successfully passed the torch for PWID to a new group of student leaders.

 Today, PWIA boats a mentorship program that pairs 56 students with 56 mentors in the profession—across Philadelphia, New York, and even touching the West Coast.